yii-podium/yii2-api/docs/en/forum.md

 Builder service.
 Expects an instance of [CategorisedBuilderInterface](https://github.com/yii-podium/yii2-api/blob/master/src/Interfaces/CategorisedBuilderInterface.php) or component's ID or configuration array that can be resolved as the above.
 Default: `Podium\Api\Services\Forum\ForumBuilder`.

+#### hiderConfig

+Hider service.
+Expects an instance of [HiderInterface](https://github.com/yii-podium/yii2-api/blob/master/src/Interfaces/HiderInterface.php) or component's ID or configuration array that can be resolved as the above.
+Default: `Podium\Api\Services\Forum\ForumHider`.

 #### moverConfig

 Mover service.
 Expects an instance of [MoverInterface](https://github.com/yii-podium/yii2-api/blob/master/src/Interfaces/MoverInterface.php)